theratioproject/simple/docs/OOP.md

 ## Inheriting classes.

-Variables can be inherited from
+Variables can inherit classes and their method by using the `new` keyword follow by the class name.